ltsmit/gofeedback/README.md

-# Generate error reporting by Go toolchain
+# Generate code for error reporting by Go toolchain
 Go 2 draft designs Error Handling feedback

 Let us first start to distinguish between different use of errors: